theochem/B3DB/README.md

 A subset of the
-molecules in B3DB has numerical `logBB` values (1058 compounds), while the whole dataset has categorical (BBB+ or BBB-) BBB permeability labels (7807 compounds).
+molecules in B3DB has numerical `logBB` values (1058 compounds), while the whole dataset has categorical (BBB+ or BBB-) BBB permeability labels (7807 compounds prior to v1.0.0 and 7982 compounds after).
 Some physicochemical properties of the molecules are also provided.

 ## Citation

-Please use the following citation in any publication using our *B3DB* dataset:
+Please use the following citations in any publication using our *B3DB* dataset:

 ```md
 @article{Meng_A_curated_diverse_2021,